Shareuhack | OpenClaw Is Free, But Claude Isn't — Which Plan Actually Saves You Money in 2026?

 The Hybrid Strategy

-• Daily interactive development on Max subscription (fixed cost, no bill anxiety)
+• Daily interactive development on Max subscription with the official Claude Code CLI (fixed cost, no bill anxiety)

-• Automation scripts and CI/CD on API Key (no rate limits, pay-per-use)
+• Third-party tools and automation on API Key (no rate limits, pay-per-use)

 • Set workspace spend limits in the Anthropic Console to prevent unexpected API overages